 Next, we swap out the shredded cheddar cheese (which is the way Wisconsinites make this salad, obviously) and use shredded carrots instead.
 I don’t think I need to mention why this is a better choice!
 Not only are carrots packed with nutrition, they add to the dish’s gorgeous colors.
 (Remember, we eat with our eyes first!)

 Finally, we decide which dressing to use.
 I like this vegan broccoli salad best with a sweet and creamy cashew dressing.
 The recipe includes directions for starting with my cashew mayo recipe as a base, and adding some maple syrup and rice vinegar to create the dressing.
-For a lower fat version, the tofu mayo version is also excellent.
-(I used that version to calculate the nutritional information, see the recipe.)

 So while the recipe calls for cashew or tofu ‘mayo’, this is technically an oil free, no mayo vegan broccoli salad.